 Targeted Method Makia Exercise

-All development progressions thus start from your own personal level and are based on the starting level test.
+All development progressions thus start from your own personal level and are based on the starting test level.
 Progressions start at a very easy level where needed.

-It would not make any sense to start by trying to do a planche push-up if even a normal push-up feels very difficult.
+It would not make any sense for a beginner to do a planche push-up if even a normal push-up feels very difficult.
 It takes time to be able to do a planche push-up, but the Method Makia makes it entirely possible.

 Interim goals in developmental progression